fabriciochamon/houdini-hips/README.md

 ### [FLIP melting with custom cooling](https://github.com/fabriciochamon/houdini-hips/raw/refs/heads/main/hips/flip_melting_fx_custom_cooling.hiplc)

 Melting fx, using a custom cooling method (VEX).
 Custom cooling has a min temperature threshold, that when exceeded triggers a frame timer.
-Once the timer is reached, the cooldown effect takes place by multiplying current temperature by some cooling rate.
+Once the timer is reached, the cooldown effect takes place by multiplying current temperature by a cooling rate < 1.
 In my tests this method gave better controls for melting regions over the built-in one from "gastemperatureupdate" dop.

 ![](./thumbs/flip_melting_fx_with_custom_cooling.gif)